“Firmament to Fin”

 Although we don’t know if Dickinson saw this notice, she may have been aware of the irony of advertising a literary essay from the Atlantic Monthly in the Springfield Republican: publication of literary writing—be it poetry or prose—was entangled in a large commercial economy.

-Though she ultimately decides to write to Higginson, her letters are often coy and evasive.
+Though she reads this essay and ultimately decides to write to Higginson, her letters are often coy and evasive.
 We will study them in the last two weeks of this month.

 In Dickinson’s voice